 Organizational silos: One common barrier to a company adopting business analytics is the fear that the "facts" delivered through analytics aren't reliable.
 An enterprisewide culture of data and analytic insights should replace the mind-set that views data as "ours" and "theirs," which was fueled by the siloed approach of the past.

 One way to do this is to develop a certification system that defines selected reports and findings as "official."
-This can help reluctant business functions move out of their comfort zone and come to value a single view of the truth.
+This can help reluctant business functions move out of their comfort and come to value a single view of the truth.
 Just as data and systems must centralize, so must core values, beliefs and incentives.
 The entire enterprise should "walk the talk."

 John Lucker, a principal with Deloitte Consulting LLP, is Deloitte's global advanced analytics human capital market leader.
-He has extensive experience in the creation and implementation of end-to-end advanced analytics business and technology solutions across multiple industries and specialty areas.
+He has extensive experience in the and implementation of end-to-end advanced analytics business and technology solutions across multiple industries and specialty areas.
 He can be reached at JLucker@deloitte.com and on Twitter at @Johnlucker.